-Management has conducted, with the participation of our Principal Executive Officer and our Principal Accounting Officer, an assessment, including testing of the effectiveness, of our internal control over financial reporting as of December 31, 2020.
+Management has conducted, with the participation of our Principal Executive Officer and our Chief Financial Officer, an assessment, including testing of the effectiveness, of our internal control over financial reporting as of December 31, 2022.
 Management's assessment of internal control over financial reporting was conducted using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013 Framework).
-Based on its assessment, management has concluded that our internal control over financial reporting was effective as of December 31, 2020.
-The effectiveness of the Company's internal control over financial reporting as of December 31, 2020 has been audited by BDO USA, LLP, an independent registered public accounting firm, as stated in its report which is included in "Item 8.
-Financial Statements and Supplementary Data" in this Annual Report on Form 10-K.
+Based on its assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2022 due to material weaknesses in our internal control over financial reporting described below.